Professional Translation Services – Written documents

 Deadlines: how long do different translation services take?

 The time a translator takes on a document depends on the document’s length and the kind of language it contains: some texts are just more demanding than others.
-On average though, a translator can complete around 7 translation pages (see below) in a normal working day.
+A long-established average is around 8 translation pages (see below) in a normal working day.

 Revising this for quality assurance may take about half of that time.